 We are fully accredited and very well ranked nationally and internationally for our engineering (undergrad and graduate level) degree programs.
-The Accreditation Board for Engineering and Technology (ABET) is a professional accrediting organization that accredits programs, not institutions.
+ABET is a professional accrediting organization that accredits programs, not institutions.
 ABET accredits postsecondary degree-granting programs housed within regionally accredited institutions.
 Purdue is also accredited by the North Central Association of Colleges and Schools (NCA) since 1913.

 The engineering master’s degrees available through distance learning result in the same diploma as students completing the degree on-campus.
 The teaching faculty, admissions requirements, curriculum, homework, and exams are all the same.

 Further information on our ranking and accreditation is available at https://engineering.purdue.edu/Engr/Academics/Accreditation/, and the one on National Rankings, https://engineering.purdue.edu/Engr/AboutUs/FactsFigures/Rankings

 Here are a few additional pieces of information from the ABET website: ABET accredits postsecondary degree-granting programs housed within regionally accredited institutions.
 ABET accredits programs only, not degrees, departments, colleges, or institutions.